counttalita/benchwarmers/README.md

 ## 🏢 About TOSH

-**Talent Brew** is proudly developed by [TOSH (The Only Software Hub)](https://tosh.co.za/), a leading software development company specialising in innovative digital solutions.
+**BenchWarmers** is proudly developed by [The Only Software Hub](https://tosh.co.za/), a leading software development company specialising in innovative digital solutions.

 ---